awslabs/mountpoint-s3-csi-driver/docs/UPGRADING.md

   - Accessing Mountpoint logs via `journalctl` or log file by using `--log-directory` is no longer supported

 - How can I fix it?
   - You can now access to Mountpoint logs just using `kubectl logs -n mount-s3 ...`.
 For example, `kubectl logs -n mount-s3 -ls3.csi.aws.com/volume-name=s3-pv` would print the logs for `s3-pv` volume.
+See [Logging of Mountpoint for Amazon S3 CSI Driver](LOGGING.md) for more details.
   - Using `--log-directory` to write logs to a file is not recommended, and instead users should just rely on `kubectl logs` or Kubernetes' mechanism to redirect logs to somewhere else.

 ### Mountpoint processes and Pods will run as non-root